Ethnic cleansing: Mutual ethnic cleansing

-Mutual ethnic cleansing occurs when two groups commit ethnic cleansing against minority members of the other group within their own territories.
-For instance in the 1920s, Turkey expelled its Greek minority and Greece expelled its Turkish minority following the Greco-Turkish War.
+Mutual ethnic cleansing occurs when two groups commit ethnic cleansing, within their territories, against members of the other group.
+For instance, in the 1920s, Turkey expelled its Greek minority, and Greece expelled its Turkish minority following the Greco-Turkish War.
 Other examples where mutual ethnic cleansing occurred include the First Nagorno-Karabakh War and the population transfers by the Soviets of Germans, Poles, and Ukrainians after World War II.

 Causes

 Massacres of Poles in Volhynia in 1943, carried out by Ukrainian nationalists.
 Most Poles of Volhynia had either been murdered or had fled the area.

-According to Michael Mann, in The Dark Side of Democracy (2004), murderous ethnic cleansing is strongly related to the creation of democracies.
-He argues that murderous ethnic cleansing is due to the rise of nationalism, which associates citizenship with a specific ethnic group.
-Democracy, therefore, is tied to ethnic and national forms of exclusion.
-Nevertheless, it is not democratic states that are more prone to commit ethnic cleansing, because minorities tend to have constitutional guarantees.
-Neither are stable authoritarian regimes (except the Nazi and communist regimes) which are likely perpetrators of murderous ethnic cleansing, but those regimes that are in process of democratization.
-Ethnic hostility appears where ethnicity overshadows social classes as the primordial system of social stratification.
-Usually, in deeply divided societies, categories such as class and ethnicity are deeply intertwined, and when an ethnic group is seen as oppressor or exploitative of the other, serious ethnic conflict can develop.
+According to Michael Mann, in The Dark Side of Democracy (2004), murderous ethnic cleansing correlates with the creation of democracies.
+He argues that the democratic ideal "rule by the people" tends to be conflated with the rule of one specific people.
+Yet it is not democratic states that are most prone to commit ethnic cleansing, because minorities tend to have constitutional guarantees.
+Neither are stable authoritarian regimes (except the Nazi and communist regimes), which are likely perpetrators of murderous ethnic cleansing, but those regimes that are in the process of democratization.
+Ethnic hostility appears where ethnic identity eclipses conventional social classes as the underlying cause of social stratification.
+Usually, in deeply divided societies, categories such as class and ethnicity are deeply intertwined, and when an ethnic group is seen as an oppressor or exploitative of the other, serious ethnic conflict can develop.
 Michael Mann holds that when two ethnic groups claim sovereignty over the same territory and can feel threatened, their differences can lead to severe grievances and danger of ethnic cleansing.
 The perpetration of murderous ethnic cleansing tends to occur in unstable geopolitical environments and in contexts of war.
 As ethnic cleansing requires high levels of organisation and is usually directed by states or other authoritative powers, perpetrators are usually state powers or institutions with some coherence and capacity, not failed states as it is generally perceived.
-The perpetrator powers tend to get support by core constituencies that favour combinations of nationalism, statism, and violence.
+The perpetrator's powers tend to get support by core constituencies that favour combinations of nationalism, statism, and violence.

 Ethnic cleansing was prevalent during the Age of Nationalism in Europe (19th and 20th centuries).
-Multi-ethnic European engaged in ethnic cleansing against minorities in order to pre-empt their secession and the loss of territory.
+Multi-ethnic Europeans engaged in ethnic cleansing against minorities in order to preempt their secession and the loss of territory.
 Ethnic cleansing was particularly prevalent during periods of interstate war.